kr-colab/ReLERNN/README.md

                         Assumed generation time (in years) -r UPRTR, --upperRhoThetaRatio UPRTR
-                        Assumed upper bound for the ratio of rho to theta -t NCPU, --nCPU NCPU  Number of CPUs to use
+                        Assumed upper bound for the ratio of rho to theta -t NCPU, --nCPU NCPU  Number of CPUs to use (defaults to total available cores) -s SEED, --seed SEED  Random seed
   --phased              VCF file is phased
   --unphased            VCF file is unphased --forceDiploid        Treats all samples as diploids